syncfusion/blazor-docs/src/common/common/how-to/customize-font-size-and-color.md

     ```

-4. Right click the `scss` file and click the Web Compiler to compile the file.
+4. Right-click the `SCSS` file and click the Web Compiler to compile the file.

     ![compile](../images/compile.png)

 5. The **compilerconfig.json** file is created.
-Then provide the location of the compiled css file and include path like the following code snippet.
+Then provide the location of the compiled CSS file and include path like the following code snippet.

     ```json
+        [
             {
-            "outputFile": "wwwroot/Custom.css",
+                "outputFile": "wwwroot/styles/custom.css",
-            "inputFile": "styles/Custom.scss"
+                "inputFile": "wwwroot/styles/custom.scss",
+                "options": {
+                    "includePath": "node_modules/@syncfusion"
                 }

-        {
-            "sass": {
-            "autoPrefix": "",
-            "includePath": "./@syncfusion",
+            }
+        ]
     ```

-6. The `Scss` file has been compiled to the css file.
-Then, add this css file to the `<head>` element of the **~/Pages/_Host.cshtml** page.
+6. The `SCSS` file has been compiled to the CSS file.
+Then, add this CSS file to the `<head>` element of the **~/Pages/_Host.cshtml** page.

     ```html
     <head>